• About

 • Lemons: Use ripe lemons to make fresh lemon juice.

-How To Make Tabouli Salad
+How To Make Tabbouleh Salad

 Add the dried fine bulgar wheat to a small bowl.
 Measure out cold water onto the bulgar wheat.
 Mix with your hands and set aside as the bulgar wheat softens.

+Hint: To save some time, don't wash the Italian parsley until it's chopped.
 Cut the bottom portion of the parsley bunch to remove most of the stems.
 Finely chop the bunches of parsley using a sharp knife, almost like shredding a head of cabbage.
+Chop fresh mint leaves (if using).

-adding the soaked bulgar wheat
+Add the soaked and strained bulgar wheat on top.

 mixed tabouli in a bowl